-The preparation of the draft budget has several stages (those described below apply to the RDI budget for 2019):
+The preparation of the draft budget has several stages (those described below apply to the RDI budget for 2020):

-- In November (2017), the R&D Council approved the R&DC Guideline for Drafting State Budget Expenditure of the Czech Republic for Research, Development and Innovation for 2019-2021 with Projections until 2023. - In December (2017) the R&DC proposed to the funding providers the total spending on research, development and innovation for individual budget headings and the amount of institutional and specific-purpose expenditure for the period 2019-2021, - In January (2018), budget agencies, i.e. funding providers, submitted detailed proposals of spending for the coming year (2019) and draft medium-term projections for the next two years (2020-2021), - 4.
-In February (2018), the R&DC and budget agencies discussed these proposals, - 5.
-At the end of April 2018, the R&D Council approved a draft budget for circulation for comments from the ministries, - On 16 May 2018, Government Resolution No. 309 approved the draft of state budget spending on RDI for 2019, the medium-term projections for 2019 and the long-term projections until 2025, - 7.
-In September (2018) the government approved the state budget bill for 2019 (including the spending on research, development and innovation according to the Government Resolution from May) and presented it to the Chamber of Deputies. - 8.
-The Chamber of Deputies debated on the state budget bill for 2019 in the first reading (24 October), after which it was no longer possible to alter the overall spending and revenues.
-The bill was then debated in the parliamentary committees, which was followed by second (19 December) and third readings, enactment, signing into law by the president, and publishing as Act No. 336/2018 Sb.
-The total allocation for 2019 is CZK 34,797 million.
+- 1. In November (2018), the R&D Council approved the R&DC Guideline for Drafting State Budget Expenditure of the Czech Republic for Research, Development and Innovation for 2020-2022 with Projections until 2026. - 2.
+In December (2018) the R&DC proposed to the funding providers the total spending on research, development and innovation for individual budget headings and the amount of institutional and specific-purpose expenditure for the period 2020 2022, - 3.
+In January (2019), budget agencies, i.e. funding providers, submitted detailed proposals of spending for the coming year (2020) and draft medium-term projections for the next two years (2021 2022), - 4.
+In February (2019), the R&DC and budget agencies discussed these proposals. - 5.
+At the end of April 2019, the R&D Council approved a draft budget for circulation for comments from the ministries, - On 20 May 2019, Government Resolution No. 352 approved the draft of state budget spending on RDI for 2020, the medium-term projections for 2021 and 2022 and the long-term projections until 2026. - 7.
+In September (2019) the government approved the state budget bill for 2020 (including the spending on research, development and innovation according to the Government Resolution from May) and presented it to the Chamber of Deputies. - 8.
+The Chamber of Deputies debated the state budget bill for 2020 in the first reading, after which it was no longer possible to alter the overall spending and revenues.
+The bill was then debated in the parliamentary committees, which was followed by second and third readings, approving motions to amend the bill, enactment, signing into law by the president, and publishing as Act No. 355/2019 Sb.
+The total allocation for 2020 is CZK 36,247 million.

 Once the budget was approved by the Chamber of Deputies, its items were specified in detail over one month, after which relevant funds were released to recipients in line with conditions of programmes and activities.
 In the field of research, development and innovation, the release of funds is conditioned on meeting the requirements stipulated by Act No. 130/2002 Sb., as amended.

-The main ones concern the beneficiary's fulfilment of its 2018 obligations from the running projects, and entering relevant data about projects and other RDI activities into the RDI Information System.
+The main ones concern the beneficiary's fulfilment of its 2019 obligations from the running projects, and entering relevant data about projects and other RDI activities into the RDI Information System.
 For running projects, Act No. 130/2002 Sb. stipulates a maximum time limit for providing the funds as 60 days from the start of the calendar year.
-With new projects and other activities, the 60 day period starts on the effective date of the contract or the grant award decision.
+With new projects and other activities, the 60-day period starts on the effective date of the contract or the grant award decision.
 If the beneficiary is in default of its performance, the public funding provider is entitled to enter into a contract with the next-ranking applicant entity.
 If the public funding provider is in default, the beneficiary is entitled to a compensation corresponding to the planned project costs for the period of the default.